taylordavids1021/DWA1_GitHub/README.md

 # DWA8

 # DWA9
+This is an extension of the Book connect app/site.
+In this case I am converting certain aspects such as the book preview element to a web component.
 # DWA10
 In this module, I am required to use the Shoelace component library in a brand-new JavaScript project and build the original Tally App example from the very first lesson using only Shoelace components.
 I have been provided with three user stories that should be met at a minimum, however, I am encouraged to add additional functionality.
 I am free to choose the components I think are best suited to meet these user stories.